Ichimoku Kinko Hyo Indicator

 Very strong sell signal.

-If a bullish/ bearish crossover signal takes place within the Kumo (clouds) it's considered a medium strength buy or sell signal.
+If a bullish/ bearish crossover trading signal takes place within the Kumo (clouds) it's considered a medium strength buy or sell signal.

 A bullish crossover that occurs below the clouds is considered a weak buy signal while a bearish cross-over that occurs above the clouds is considered a weak sell signal.